hsc1001/HDP-Manual-Installation/README.md

 # Task (Just one)
-## Install Ranger and Hive, enable Ranger PLugin for Services.
+## Install Ranger and Hive, enable Ranger Plugin for Services.